Sabina-0219/Sentiment-Analysis-System/README.md

 ## Setup
+If you have not previously used Colab before, just create an account with your Google account.
+And follow these simple steps.
--> Open my project in Google Colab
+- Open my project in Google Colab
--> Make a copy to your Google Drive Colab notebooks folder.
-If you have not previously used Colab before, just create an account with your Google account
+- Make a copy to your Google Drive Colab notebooks folder.
--> Run the code
+- Run the code
 Remember to change runtime type to GPU.